colton81/Generate-JWT-Action/README.md

 ### `connect_scope`

-**Required** The endpoint you are wanting to use if it is a `GET` otherwise do not pass this parameter in. `example` "GET /v1/apps/123"
+ The endpoint you are wanting to use if it is a `GET` otherwise do not pass this parameter in. `example` "GET /v1/apps/123"

 ## Outputs